On the Existence of Reactive Strategies Resilient to Delay: Conclusion

 \section{Conclusion}

-We have compared delay games~\cite{KleinZ14} and games under delayed control~\cite{ChenFLMZ21}, two types of infinite games aiming to model asynchronicity in reactive synthesis, and have exhibited the differences in definitions and charted the relation between them with respect to both deterministic and randomized strategies: One can efficiently transform a game under delayed control into a delay game such that controller wins the game under delayed control with delay~$\delta$ by a deterministic strategy if and only if Player~$I$ wins the resulting delay game with lookahead of size~$\frac{\delta}{2}$.
-Dually, one can efficiently transform a delay game into a game under delayed control such that Player~$I$ wins the delay game with lookahead of size~$\delta$ if and only if controller wins the resulting game under delayed control with delay~$2\delta$ by a deterministic strategy.
-These results allow us to transfer known complexity results and bounds on the amount of delay from delay games to games under delayed control, for which no such results were known, when considering deterministic strategies.
-We also proved that the analogous results fail in the setting of randomized strategies and almost sure winning conditions, as well as for the relation between environment and Player~$O$, both under deterministic and randomized strategies.
+We have compared delay games~\cite{KleinZ14} and games under delayed control~\cite{ChenFLMZ21}, two types of infinite games aiming to model asynchronicity in reactive synthesis, and have exhibited the differences in definitions and charted the relation between them with respect to both deterministic and randomized strategies: When considering sure winning and deterministic strategies, one can efficiently transform a game under delayed control into a delay game such that controller wins the game under delayed control with delay~$\delta$ by a deterministic strategy if and only if Player~$I$ wins the resulting delay game with lookahead of size~$\frac{\delta}{2}$.
+Dually, one can efficiently transform a delay game into a game under delayed control such that Player~$I$ wins the delay game with lookahead of size~$k$ if and only if controller wins the resulting game under delayed control with delay~$2k$ by a deterministic strategy.
+These results allow us to transfer known complexity results and bounds on the amount of delay from delay games to games under delayed control, for which no such results were known (when considering deterministic strategies).

+Analogous results fail in the setting of randomized strategies and almost sure or even quantitative winning conditions.
+Here, it is completely open who can win the game under delayed control and with which probability, unless Player~$I$ can win the delay game surely.
+For the case that Player~$I$ does not have a sure winning strategy, i.e., whenever Player~$O$ has a sure winning strategy (due to determinacy of delay games with Borel winning conditions), we can construct games that controller, normally corresponding to Player~$I$, nevertheless wins almost surely, wins with any rational probability in $]0,1]$, loses almost surely, or loses surely.
+These findings refine our original result from \cite{ChenFLMZ21} that games under delayed control are not determined.
+They also expose a profound difference between the problem of control via delaying channels, which games under delayed control capture, and delay games.

-\textbf{Acknowledgements:} Martin Fränzle has been supported by Deutsche Forschungsgemeinschaft under grant no.\ DFG FR 2715/5-1 ``Konfliktresolution und kausale Inferenz mittels integrierter sozio-technischer Modellbildung''.
-Sarah Winter is a postdoctoral researcher at F.R.S.-FNRS.
-Martin Zimmermann has been supported by DIREC – Digital Research Centre Denmark.
+\paragraph*{Acknowledgements:} Martin Fränzle has been supported by Deutsche Forschungsgemeinschaft under grant no.\ DFG FR 2715/5-1 ``Konfliktresolution und kausale Inferenz mittels integrierter sozio-technischer Modellbildung''.
+Paul Kröger received funding from Germany's Federal Ministry of Education and Research strategic ``MANNHEIM'' project ``\mbox{AutoDevSafeOps}---Integrated development and operation of safe automotive systems''.
+The majority of the research was carried out while Sarah Winter has been affiliated with Université libre de Bruxelles, Belgium and has been supported by the Fonds National de la Recherche Scientifique – F.R.S.-FNRS.
+Martin Zimmermann has been supported by DIREC---Digital Research Centre Denmark.